manthan2905/IT202-007/public_html/Project/proposal.md

       - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
         - Screenshot #1 description explaining what you're trying to show
 ### End Line item / Feature Template

 - Milestone 2

 #### Don't delete this

-- [ ] \(mm/dd/yyyy of completion) Feature Title (from the proposal bullet point, if it's a sub-point indent it properly)
+- [ ] \(11/30/2021 of completion) Create the Accounts table (from the proposal bullet point, if it's a sub-point indent it properly)
   -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Status: Completed (Completed, Partially working, Incomplete, Pending)
     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
       - PR link #1 (repeat as necessary)